iriusrisk/iriusrisk-library-editor/README.md

 The project can be exported and imported in JSON.

+## Disclaimer

+This software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
+If possible, this tool should not be deployed in a cloud environment, the Internet, or any other public network, as it has been developed to run on localhost.
+Doing so is at the user's own risk.

 ## How to run

 There are two launchers in this repository: